-Research Grant Awards (typically single-investigator projects and/or multi-institutional collaboration) are expected to be made for a period of three years at a funding level appropriate for the proposed scope, with out-year support contingent on the availability of funds and satisfactory progress.

-Total funding of \$2,700,000 (\$900,000 annually) is expected to be available to support this FOA subject to appropriation of funds by the Congress.

-DOE is under no obligation to pay for any costs associated with preparation or submission of applications.
+Research Grant Awards (typically single-investigator projects) are expected to be made for a period of two or three years at a funding level appropriate for the proposed scope, with out-year support contingent on the availability of funds and satisfactory progress.
+Total funding up to \$8,000,000 is expected to be available to support this FOA subject to appropriation of funds by the Congress.
+DOE is under no obligation to pay for any costs associated with the preparation or submission of an application.
 DOE reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this FOA.